 The Statutory Limitation for a negligence claim is usually three years, although medical cases can be complicated in nature, and there can be exceptions to this.
 If you believe you may have missed the limitation period, you should still contact us, as your claim may still be valid and we may still be able to help.

-We usually take our clinical negligence cases on a ‘No-Win-No-Fee’ arrangement, otherwise known as a Conditional Fee Agreement (CFA).
+We usually take our clinical negligence cases on a ‘No Win No Fee’ arrangement, otherwise known as a Conditional Fee Agreement (CFA).
 This means that if we are not successful in winning your claim, or that no compensation is secured, then we will not charge any fee.
-If we are successful, we will recover our costs back form the at fault party.
+If we are successful, we will recover our costs back from the at fault party.
 It is common practice and indeed well publicised that Solicitors are now allowed to charge their clients a success fee which can be a sum up to 25% of their damages (subject to conditions).
 Put simply, this means that with most other Solicitors, you will pay your Solicitor up to 25% of your damages as a success fee.

 We offer competitive success fees which means if you choose us as your Solicitor, it is likely that we can beat any success fee deduction offered by another firm meaning you maximise your compensation.
 In high value claims, the retention of up to 25% of your damages can be a very large sum of money and even with more modest claims, the deduction of 25% can make a big difference to clients financially.
 You can rest assured that our aim and promise is that with our success fee deals you will maximise the amount of your compensation with us.
 Contact us if you have been offered a success fee with another firm before you instruct them and we will try and beat it.